Trump delivers another blow to Ukraine and a new boost to Putin

 Trump tries to fog the cause of Ukraine war

 Trump’s latest attempt to curate American sentiment around Ukraine is similar to many of his previous efforts to fog the truth in an effort to create room for his political aspirations.
-The most prominent example of him doing this was the 2020 US presidential election.
+The most prominent example of him doing was the 2020 election.

 At Mar-a-Lago, he also tried to reinvent the facts around Russia’s invasion three years ago, when Putin’s forces rolled across the border of an independent, sovereign democracy and redrew the map of Europe.